Wentao-Gao/A-Factor-Model-Approach-to-Climate-Model-Bias-Correction/README.md

 # A Deconfounding Approach to Climate Model Bias Correction

-This repository contains the code for our AAAI submission paper: "A Deconfounding Approach to Climate Model Bias Correction."
+This repository contains the code for our IJCAI submission paper: "Deconfounding Multi-Cause Latent Confounders: A Factor-Model Approach to
+Climate Model Bias Correction."

 Our study area is South Australia.